Statistical population

 In statistics, a population is a set of similar items or events which is of interest for some question or experiment.
 A statistical population can be a group of existing objects (e.g. the set of all stars within the Milky Way galaxy) or a hypothetical and potentially infinite group of objects conceived as a generalization from experience (e.g. the set of all possible hands in a game of poker).

+A population with finitely many values $N$ in the support of the population distribution is a finite population with population size $N$.
+A population with infinitely many values in the support is called infinite population.

 A common aim of statistical analysis is to produce information about some chosen population.

 In statistical inference, a subset of the population (a statistical sample) is chosen to represent the population in a statistical analysis.
-Moreover, the statistical sample must be unbiased and accurately model the population (every unit of the population has an equal chance of selection).
+Moreover, the statistical sample must be unbiased and accurately model the population.
 The ratio of the size of this statistical sample to the size of the population is called a sampling fraction.
 It is then possible to estimate the population parameters using the appropriate sample statistics.

+For finite populations, sampling from the population typically removes the sampled value from the population due to drawing samples without replacement.
+This introduces a violation of the typical independent and identically distribution assumption so that sampling from finite populations requires "finite population corrections" (which can be derived from the hypergeometric distribution).
+As a rough rule of thumb, if the sampling fraction is below 10% of the population size, then finite population corrections can approximately be neglected.